 Let’s hope Hyatt addresses this situation fairly, as it’s already causing significant unrest in China.

 For those who may be confused by the scam here, let me explain to the best of my knowledge.
-UrCove is one of Hyatt’s newest brands that’s specific to the China market.
-It seems that one “entrepreneurial” property found a creative way to generate some “bookings.”
+UrCove is one of Hyatt’s newest brands that’s specific to the China market, and it’s a joint venture with China’s Homeinns Hotel Group.
+It seems that a couple of these properties got a bit “entrepreneurial,” and found a creative way to generate some “bookings.”

-The hotel sold packages to consumers that awarded points and elite qualifying nights, without guests actually staying, to give members a good value opportunity to earn status.
-The hotel even provided official invoices for these “stays.”
-So presumably in its internal system (for the purposes of World of Hyatt credit), the hotel tried to make it look as if guests were actually staying.
+Based on my understanding, a couple of properties were involved, in Chengdu and Hangzhou.
+The hotels sold packages to consumers that awarded points and elite qualifying nights, without guests actually staying, to give members a good value opportunity to earn status.
+The hotels even provided official invoices for these “stays.”
+So presumably in their internal systems (for the purposes of World of Hyatt credit), the hotels tried to make it look as if guests were actually staying.

 For those wondering why this is an issue:

 It wasn’t within the spirit of the program, but we’re talking about a few people doing it at a particular hotel, so it flew under the radar.
-But when a single hotel is literally selling packages to thousands of people, Hyatt will catch on.
+But when a couple of hotels are literally selling packages to thousands of people, Hyatt will catch on.

 This is purely speculation on my part, but my guess is that Hyatt is very much holding the hotel responsible here as well, if this is all as claimed.